RLSWE/TruliooAssignment/README.md

 ### UI
 For the UI I used storyboards.
 Why storyboards and not SwiftUI?
-Simply because in my opinion it is not "there" yet.
-SwiftUI has some way to go and in every OS update it get's changed a lot.
-Not to mention that the Preview Mode almost always crashes.
-On top of that, I am very proficient with interface builder and auto-layout.
+I am very comfortable with UIKit and I make UI much faster with it.
+I still need to sharpen my skills with SwiftUI.
+SwiftUI still has some issues I've seen and it has some way to go, although it is going in a good direction and I'd like to do more of it in the future.

 -----
 ## What I would add if I had more time